yaruopooner/msvc/doc/manual.en.md

                            ("RESTRICT"           . ""))

     See the CEDET manual for details.
+-   `:flymake-back-end`
+    If no key is specified, it becomes nil. (recommended)
+    `:allow-flymake-p` It is referred to only when this value is t.
+    Specify the back-end of flymake.
+    Specify it only when using other than MSBuild.
+    The following are possible symbols
+    'msbuild
+    'clang
 -   `:flymake-manually-p`
     If no key is specified, it becomes nil. (recommended)
     `:allow-flymake-p` It is referred to only when this value is t.